Restart Vermont funds promote ‘The Best of Route 100’

-The communities of Stowe, Waterbury and the Mad River Valley are linked by Route 100 and the heart of Vermont’s Green Mountains, where outdoor recreation, food, lodging and shopping are just a few of the year-round events on offer
+Route 100 cuts through the heart of Vermont’s Green Mountains, where outdoor recreation, food, lodging and shopping are just a few of the year-round activities on offer.

-The three received $30,000 in Restart Vermont Regional marketing and stimulus grants to promote The Best of Route 100.
+The region, which include the tourist-friendly towns of Stowe and Waterbury, is set to receive $30,000 in Restart Vermont Regional marketing and stimulus grants to promote The Best of Route 100.
 The communities are hoping that by focusing on the area now, it will drive shoppers into the region this holiday season.

 “Our visitors don’t just stay where they are and they do travel.
 We want to encourage it and get people to go back and forth to enjoy all the experiences that we have here,” said Executive Director at Mad River Valley Chamber of Commerce, Eric Friedman.